veeral-agarwal/Bias-Variance-Tradeoff/README.md

-# MDL-Assignment-1
+# Bias Variance Tradeoff
-Assignment of Machine Data and Learning  | Spring 2021
+done as an assignment of Machine Data and Learning course, MDL | Spring 2021

 ## TASK 1
 ### LinearRegression().fit()